abhit-rana/CustomeAssemblerAndSimulator/README.md

 **Note:**

-* If you don't have the solution files, leave the assembler_solution_file_name and simulator_solution_file_name argument empty.
+* If you don't have the solution files, empty the assembler_solution_file_name and simulator_solution_file_name arguments.
 * **Add the new test cases and their solution to the assigned folders, TestCases/Assembler, TestCasesSolutions/Assembler, and TestCasesSolutions/Simulator, respectively**.

 For the given test case, the output file from Assembler would be inside "TestCasesGeneratedOutput/Assembler" with the letter 's' appended to the name of the test file that would be input to the Simulator.
-The output from the Simulator would be inside "TestCasesGeneratedOutput/Simulator/" with the word "sst" followed by the digit(i.e., 1, 2, or 3) that would be the output from the Toucan system.
+The output from the Simulator would be inside "TestCasesGeneratedOutput/Simulator/" with the word "sst" followed by the digit(i.e., 1, 2, or 3) that would be the output from the Toucan system. **The scatter plot would be available as a Plot.png file inside "Simulator/"**.